CodeJugalbandi/FunctionalProgramming/melodies/sequencing/README.md

         (join "\n")))
 (println using-arrow)
 ```

+**KRISHNA** BTW, why is it called a `threading-macro` in Clojure?
+The threading word in there makes me think of process threads.

+**BRAMHA** The word 'threading' is used in the sense of threading a needle through cloth, not to be confused with process threads!
+Since it is implemented as a macro, is is called a threading-macro.

 **KRISHNA** Lets see that how can we achieve the same in Scala.
 I'll first show using chaining...
 ```